kubernetes-sigs/kubebuilder/CONTRIBUTING.md

 1. Note that the prow tests used in the CI are configured in [kubernetes-sigs/kubebuilder/kubebuilder-presubmits.yaml](https://github.com/kubernetes/test-infra/blob/master/config/jobs/kubernetes-sigs/kubebuilder/kubebuilder-presubmits.yaml).
 1. Check that all scripts used by the CI are defined in the project.

+## How to contribute to docs

+We currently have 2 production branches, `book-v2` and `book-v1`. `book-v2` maps
+to `book.kubebuilder.io` which contains our latest released features, while `book-v1` maps to `book-v1.book.kubebuilder.io`, which contains our legacy docs for kubebuilder V1.

+Docs for unreleased features live in the `master` branch.
+We merge the `master` branch into the `book-v2` branch when doing the releases.

+If adding doc for an unreleased feature, the PR should target `master` branch.
+If updating existing docs, the PR should target `master` branch and then cherry-picked into `book-v2` branch.

-## How to preview the changes performed in the docs?
+### How to preview the changes performed in the docs?

 Check the CI job after to do the Pull Request and then, click on in the `Details` of `netlify/kubebuilder/deploy-preview`